Employee Feedback

 To make the most out of an important opportunity, feedback should instead focus on the following elements:

 Measurable.
 Actions taken in response to feedback should be assessed.
 It’s easy to tell a production employee to increase the number of units they produce.
 But what happens in the case of qualitative challenges, such as clear communication or a better attitude?
-In such situations, it can help to use a number of stakeholders to aid in assessment.
+In these situations, it can help to use a number of stakeholders to aid in assessment.
 For example, a manager can ask both another manager and a senior employee to review before-and-after output.

 Consistent.
 There should be agreement among managers about what constitutes good performance.
 If an employee thinks they are doing great, but a new boss brings the roof down on them, that’s a managerial problem.
 Managers need to communicate and establish standards, plus consult with each other before giving feedback to new charges.